 Seminars in Creative Writing and Literary Translation

-B.A. students in literature can choose to study creative writing and literary translation as part of their seminar work.
+B.A. students in English literature can choose to study creative writing and literary translation as part of their seminar work.
 We offer undergraduate creative writing workshop (450 or 451) and an advanced-undergraduate/graduate translation workshop (726).
 BA students can take no more than two of these courses in the course of their degree.

 (1) Unlike in other seminars, there is no "short paper" option in these courses, which require all students to produce a portfolio of work;

 (2) Work done in these seminars can only be counted as one of the seminar papers required for the degree;

 (3) We offer another advanced-undergraduate/graduate translation course, 727, which is a regular literature seminar and is not included in this group.
 Students taking it will write a regular critical assignment as a final paper in addition to their translation work.

 Three kinds of undergraduate courses are offered in the department; these can be distinguished by their course number: